-Trouillot’s essay has been under-read, misunderstood, and seems quite far from realization when anthropology textbooks attempt to double down on culture.
+Trouillot’s essay has been under-read, misunderstood, and seems quite far from realization when anthropology textbooks still attempt to double down on culture.
 I began using the essay as a back-text for Cultural Anthropology in 2004, and then for several years tried teaching Trouillot straight-up.
-Of course, the fact that I have not been able to ever change the course title only adds to the irony.
-But, as Trouillot wrote, “the ‘adieu’ of chapter 5 took a long time to say” (2003:x).
+Of course, the fact that I have never been able to change the course title only adds to the irony.
+But, as Trouillot wrote, “the ‘adieu’ of chapter 5 took a long time to say” (2003, x).
 It may take an even longer time to accomplish.

 Like the other chapters in Global Transformations, “Adieu Culture” is densely packed, at times extremely difficult, but richly repays reading and re-reading.
-For this blog-post, since the class was reading Laura Bohannan’s Return to Laughter, I concentrate on what Trouillot writes about fieldwork and the ethnographic monograph (2003:103-104).
+For this blog-post, since we were reading Trouillot together with Laura Bohannan’s Return to Laughter, I concentrate on what Trouillot writes about fieldwork and the ethnographic monograph (2003, 103-104).

 Incentives to Fetishize Fieldwork

 Fieldwork was obviously always important to anthropology as an academic discipline, but as anthropology gained an institutional foothold, especially in the United States, fieldwork and the ethnographic monograph became the essential rite of passage: “The production of at least one such work became the easiest–and soon enough the privileged–rite of access to the profession.
 In the North American context, it became the sole credential unanimously recognized for entry into the guild (Cohn 1987)” (Trouillot 2003, 104).